tthung1997/CSEChatBot/README.md

 ### Update System
 ```
 (This feature is only for staff or professor)
-In Update Screen, user can insert a new question and answer pair and click the Insert Button.
-If user wants to manage the database question, go to Manage Tab, choose the question, and then click Update.
+In Update Screen, user can insert a new question and answer pair and click the Insert Button. <br />If user wants to manage the database question, go to Manage Tab, choose the question, and then click Update.
 This will move the user to the Update Screen which is already filled by the existing question and answer pair.
 After retype the text field, user can click Update to finish.
 In Manage Tab, if user want to delete a specific question, choose that one and click Delete.
 The question will be out of database.
 ```
 ### Report System